-- 1. To meet analysts' profit before tax forecast for 2019-20 of £6.5m, which has been achieved - 2.
-To increase sales by between 10 % 15% per annum on average over the three years to 30 June 2022, which the Group is on track to achieve - 3.
-To increase the Company's value to shareholders market capitalization increased by £65m, from £128m to £193m during the 2019-20 year.
+- 1. To meet analysts' profit before tax forecast for 2019-20 of £6.5m, which has been achieved. - 2.
+To increase sales by between 10% and 15% per annum on average over the three years to 30 June 2022, which the Group is on track to achieve. - 3.
+To increase the Company's value to shareholders market capitalisation increased by £65m, from £128m to £193m during the 2019-20 year.
 This goal has been achieved. - 4.
 To replicate the market penetration achieved in targeted clinical areas in the UK in all overseas markets.
 Whilst this is difficult to measure, the Company has achieved overseas sales growth of 32% which is clear evidence that good progress is being made towards this goal.

-As a consequence, the Board has concluded that is has performed effectively during the 2019-20 financial year.
+$As a consequence, the Board \ has concluded \ that it has performed \ effectively \ during \ the \ 2019-20 \ financial \ year.$

 Directors are subject to election by shareholders at the first opportunity after their appointment.
 In addition, all Board members retire at each Annual General Meeting, and at their own request alongside the recommendation of the Nominations Committee, are put forward for re-election.
 All Directors were recommended for re-election at the 2019 AGM.
-In line with QCA guidelines Paul Barnes who has been a NED for 10 years will not offer himself for re-election at the forthcoming AGM.
+In line with QCA guidelines Paul Barnes who has been a Non-Executive Director for 10 years will not offer himself for re-election at the forthcoming AGM.